 - If you are interested in more, the full XHTML specification is here.

 Basically, to make Adsense code, pasted into blogger template, valid, you need to replace several characters with their XML entities.
 They are:

 Warning: Always back up your template html before changing into a new one!

-This change could be quite annoying if doing manually, so we have an online tool for doing this: HTML Encoder.
+This change could be quite annoying if doing manually, but we have an online tool for doing this: HTML Escape / Unescape.
 Frankly speaking, purpose of this tool is not only converting HTML for Blogger templates.
 It just replaces all special HTML characters into their entities.
-This is the case we need exactly the same.
+This is the case when we need exactly the same.